- Worcestershire season preview 2026 highlights promotion hopes built on strong seam conditions at New Road

 - Worcestershire squad depth and fixture run-in could play a decisive role in their promotion push

-Worcestershire return to Division Two this summer with a point to prove after a bruising 2025 campaign.
-It never quite escaped the shadow of relegation.
-Tipped by many as candidates for the drop before a ball was bowled, the Pears endured a difficult season.
-They managed just a single victory alongside eight defeats.
-The outcome was harsh but not unexpected.
-Now comes the response, and this Worcestershire season preview centres on how they can turn promise into results.
+Worcestershire return to Division Two this summer with a point to prove after a bruising 2025 campaign that never quite escaped the shadow of relegation.
+Tipped by many as candidates for the drop before a ball was bowled, the Pears endured a difficult season in which results rarely matched effort.
+They managed just a single victory alongside eight defeats, and although the outcome was harsh it was not entirely unexpected.
+Now comes the response, and this Worcestershire season preview centres on how they can turn promise into consistent results.

 New Road conditions could shape promotion push